Apple Theme Arts and Crafts

 We were able to fill our bulletin board, windows and even send a project home during our Apple theme week in PreK.
 My Apple Theme Lesson Plan for PreK included three arts and crafts projects.
 One project was switched after an attempt at an idea seen online just was not working well.

 Another craft we did were sun catchers, inspired by these.
 Students chose the color apple they wanted and were allowed to choose from green, yellow, and red tissue paper squares.
+I used fishing line and paper clips to string them along our windows for display.

 Finally, we made some apple cores with paper plates, paint, and black beans.
 I had planned to try creating three dimensional apples from parts of egg cartons, but I either did not have enough tape or the example I saw online was made from a very different brand of egg cartons.